A comprehensive program for colleges to improve access and completion

 From Brittany in Charleston, WV:

-The CSM Certificate satisfies the general education math requirement for an associate degree at all colleges in the West Virginia Community and Technical College System.
+The CSM Certificate earns math credit at many colleges across the state.
 All adults in West Virginia can take the CSM Course, with a personal coach, for free through the Office of Adult Education.

 Brittany took earned her CSM Certificate and matriculated at Bridge Valley Community College.